An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part I: Algorithms

 holds for all $v\in\cV$.
 We shall refer to \eqref{eq:second-order-Taylor} as the $(L,p,R,\VT)$-second-order smoothness bound, or just second-order smoothness bound when $(L,p,R,\VT)$ are clear from context. \end{definition*}

 As the second step of the analysis, we establish the single additional lemma needed for the second-order convergence guarantee.
 This lemma relates the $p$-RAR increment norm to the minimum eigenvalue of the Hessian and is applied in the same manner as the \nameref{lemma:increment-to-iteration-bound} (\cref{lemma:maj-smooth-consequences}, item \ref{lemma:increment-to-iteration-bound}) in the first-order analysis; see the proof of \cref{thm:convergence-analysis:first-order}.
-Its proof relies on the following elementary linear algebraic result, which compares minimum eigenvalues before and after pullback.